whitesmith/rubycritic/CONTRIBUTING.md

   ```

   The more information you provide, the easier it will be to track down the issue and fix it.
+  If you have never written a bug report before, or if you want to brush up on your bug reporting skills, read Simon Tatham's essay [How to Report Bugs Effectively].

 [descriptive commit messages]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html
 [Create a pull request]: https://help.github.com/articles/creating-a-pull-request